flpm/flpm.github.io/data/notes/finished_books.md

 ### 2023

+- Talk to Me, by Dean Nelson (audiobook)
+- The Sandman: Part I (audiobook)
+- Still Writing, by Dani Shapiro (audiobook)
+- Clear and Simple As the Truth by Francis-Noël Thomas, Mark Turner (paperback)
+- Pocket Atlas of Remote Islands by Judith Schalansky (paperback)
+- Recuing Socrates, by Roosevelt Montas (paperback)
+- Sense of Style, by Steven Pinker (audiobook)
 - SPQR, by Mary Beard (audiobook)
 - Writing and Civilization: from ancient words to modernity (The Great Courses), by Marc Zender
 - Writing Tools, by Roy Peter Clark (audiobook)